 4. If necessary, consult with the Applicant's design team, as appropriate.
-No consultation has occurred at this point.
+Only contact has been during ZBA hearings.

 5. Provide an initial oral presentation to the ZBA.
 Said presentation typically includes comments and preliminary recommendations on the following [Presentation is scheduled for the December 21, 2023 ZBA hearing, however, this reviewer attended the November 29, 2023 ZBA hearing, primarily to hear the presentation of the civil engineering peer reviewer]: